 WGU Washington also recognizes that some college students will enroll in WGU Washington before completing an associate degree and, during the course of completing their bachelor credentials at WGU, will earn sufficient credits to complete an associate degree.
-In order to encourage degree completion among Washingtonians, WGU and the Community and Technical Colleges (CTC) have advanced their partnership by offering a reverse articulation agreement, whereby the CTCs will award an earned associate degree for students posttransfer.
+In order to encourage degree completion among Washingtonians, WGU and the Community and Technical Colleges (CTC) have advanced their partnership by offering a reverse articulation agreement, whereby the CTCs will award an earned associate degree for students post-transfer.
 The agreement enables eligible students who transfer credits from a community or technical college to receive their associate degree (from a CTC) while enrolled at WGU, once they have satisfied the degree requirements of the Community or Technical College.
 WGU is accredited through the Northwest Commission on Colleges and Universities (NWCCU).
-To learn more about transferring to WGU Washington, visit washington.wgu.edu/community colleges or washington.wgu. edu/admissions/transferring.
+To learn more about transferring to WGU Washington, visit www.wgu.edu/admissions/transferring.